Hyperextended Knee Treatment in Dallas, Frisco, Prosper, and Wylie, TX

 Ligaments are strong tissues that provide stability and allow the leg to move.
 They also enable flexibility while maintaining balance.
 Four ligaments connect our knee bones together:

 • The medial collateral is located on the inside of the knee, and the lateral collateral is at the outer side of the knee.
-These two ligaments help the joint to resist side to side stress.
+These two ligaments help the joint to resist side to side stress and promote joint stability.

 • The anterior cruciate ligament and the posterior cruciate ligament cross each other inside of the knee joint.
 These ligaments help to keep the joint aligned.
 They also counteract forward and backward forces and keep the bones in place.
 They also control rotation of the tibia.